Russia-Ukraine war: Key developments in the ongoing conflict

 Rescue workers evacuated the injured down a staircase, including a pregnant woman.
 Her face was pale and she grabbed her belly before she was loaded into an ambulance.
 There was a massive crater on the hospital grounds and debris everywhere.

-Volodymir Nikulin, a regional police official, called it a “war crime without any justification.”
+British Prime Minister Boris Johnson said on Twitter that Russian President Vladimir Putin will be held “to account for his terrible crimes.”

+“There are few things more depraved than targeting the vulnerable and defenseless,” Johnson tweeted.

-Zelenskyy tweeted that there were “people, children under the wreckage.”
-He called the strike an “atrocity.”
-Pavlo Kirilenko, a regional government official, said 17 people were wounded, though rescuers were still searching for other casualties.
+Pavlo Kirilenko, a regional government official, said 17 people were wounded.

 Workers in Mariupol on Wednesday continued hastily and unceremoniously burying scores of dead civilians and soldiers in a mass grave dug in a cemetery in the heart of the city.